jayarathina/Tamil-Catholic-Lectionary/README.md

 - The text is presented as much as possible to look like that of a printed lectionary.

 ## Future Improvements
-- Provide votive mass readings and others found in lectionary - IV.
+- Add readings in lectionary - IV - votive mass readings, Sacraments etc.

 ## Suggestions or Comments
 If you find any bug or suggest any improvement, please feel free to raise a pull request or contact me.